 Acquired Immune Deficiency Syndrome (AIDS)

 Section 135.3, (b),(c) of the New York State Education Commissioner’s Regulations mandates that all students receive instruction concerning the transmission, nature, and prevention of AIDS.
 Projected dates for this instruction in prevention, for students in grades 7-12, are noted on this calendar.
 The Regulations also provide that no pupil will be required to attend instruction on that one portion of the total AIDS curriculum which deals with methods of prevention of AIDS, provided the pupil’s parent or guardian has filed a written request with the principal asking that his/her child not participate in such prevention instruction.
 If the pupil is then excluded from this instruction, the parent or guardian must provide the District with an assurance that the child will receive the instruction at home.
-Parents and guardians who have any questions on this particular aspect of the program and would like to either review a particular grade-level’s instruction and/or request that an exclusion form be sent home, are encouraged to contact the building principal.
+Parents and guardians who have any questions on this particular aspect of the program and would like to either review a particular grade-level’s instruction and/or request that an exclusion form is sent home are encouraged to contact the building principal.

 The Board of Education recognizes that those district parents with disabilities which would preclude them from taking part in the development of their children’s educational program must be afforded an equal opportunity to participate in school-initiated activities which are designed for parental involvement and are directly related to their child’s academic and/or disciplinary progress (e.g. parent-teacher conferences, and/or meetings with other district personnel).
 The purpose of this form is to provide an opportunity for such parents to identify the special accommodation they desire.
 Parents are under no obligation to complete this form.